WarcraftPriests/WarcraftPriests.github.io/README.md

-# djriff.github.io
+# warcraftpriests.github.io

-Testbed of charts for www.warcraftpriests.com
+Homepage of charts for www.warcraftpriests.com